lucatacconi/crunz-ui/.github/README.md

 sudo ln -s /opt/lampp/bin/php /usr/bin/
 ```

-> :information_source: ***Using Crunz-ui on Xampp with PHP already present on the server in a separate installation from XAMPP, functions "Execute and wait log" present in the Tasks table section menu will fail with the following error: Unable to load dynamic library 'curl.so'***
+> :information_source: Using Crunz-ui on Xampp with PHP already present on the server in a separate installation from XAMPP, functions "Execute and wait log" present in the Tasks table section menu will fail with the following error: Unable to load dynamic library 'curl.so'.
+Check the [FAQ](FAQ.md) to solve the problem

 ### Never used Crunz before